 My name is Radu Luchian and I'm a Romanian designer and illustrator based in Munich, Germany.
 What started off years ago as just a branding idea ended up turning into an actual brewing side project, allowing me to experiment with different recipes and beer styles.
-With each batch brewed in small quantities, my beers feature unique hand illustrated labels and are named after inspiring songs that have influenced me.
+With each batch brewed in small quantities, my beers feature unique hand illustrated labels and are named after inspiring songs from some of my favorite musical artists.
 It might not be a lot, but music and art transcend cultural boundries, so this is my own tribute to those artists.

 Hopsylvania started off in early January 2016, when I sketched out a very rough draft of what would later become my iconic hops bat logo.
 Throughout the following year I continued to iterate on that design while also testing the waters of a potential home brewing hobby.
 I started off with a couple of extract kits but somehow managed to get both of those beers wrong.
 They were sour, off-flavour and barely drinkable.
 It almost seemed like I shouldn't even be doing this.
 But hey, at least I had the branding, right?
 Fed up with extract kits, I decided to switch to all-grain brewing and take on the challenge of actually producing my own custom beer from start to finish.
 After many, many hours of online research and DIY hacks I was finally able to brew my first proper beer, the "Dust N' Bones" pale ale.
 From that point on I gained an entirely new perspective on brewing which would forever change the way I look at beer.